szpajder/libacars/README.md

 	sudo make install
 	sudo ldconfig

-By default the library will be installed to `/usr/local/lib`.
+On Unix the library will be installed to `/usr/local/lib` by default.
 Header files will land in `/usr/local/include/libacars`.

-### Example programs
+## Example programs

 A few example programs are provided in `src/examples` subdirectory:

-- `decode_arinc.c` - decodes ARINC 622 messages supplied at the
+- `decode_arinc.c` - decodes ARINC-622 messages supplied at the
   command line or from a file.

 - `adsc_get_position` - illustrates how to extract position-related